hmwhite2/union-creak-detection-method/README.md

     b. **If you are doing a SONORANTS ONLY analysis:** Get AM output by running get_am_output_sonorants.R script in R

 ## CD method:
+1. Create .TextGrid files for each sound files using create_blank_tg.praat script in Praat.
 - **If you are NOT doing a threshold sweep:**

     1. Open CD_method folder in MATLAB and open getCreakDetectorOutput.m file.
 Change your out/in directories on lines 12 and 36.
 To run the default settings for CD, make sure the thresh on line 17 is set to 0.3:0.01:0.3.
 Run this script.